Why hackers love the healthcare sector

 Sometimes medical information is offered for sale to the hospital it was stolen from.
 In that case hackers hold data hostage with so called ‘ransomware’.
 Until the ransom was paid, no one could access the patients files.
 In 2017 the malware attack Wannacry hit the British healthcare sector hard.
 The attack led to disruption in 34% of trusts in England, with thousands of appointments and operations cancelled.
 It was the biggest ever cyber-attack on the National Health Service in Great Britain.

 There is no sector in the world that handles so much personal data as the healthcare industry.
 Not only doctors, but nurses, insurance companies, pharmacists, other professionals in health care and trusted third parties need access to your personal files in order to provide the best care.
 In healthcare, acting fast can make the difference between life and death.
-So in case of an emergency, no doctor has time to access your data with a password of at least 8 different characters and 2factor authentication.
+So in case of an emergency, no doctor has time to access your data with a password of at least 8 different characters and multi factor authentication.

 With tons of people accessing personal information and limited security, it’s almost as healthcare facilities are sitting ducks when it comes to cyberattacks.
 That’s not entirely true.
 The sector has made huge steps forward compared to other sectors when it comes to cyber security.
 But despite mayor investments in antivirus software, advanced network security and overall better cyber security, breaches still happen.
 And for that humans are only partially to blame.
 Medical staff is trained to recognize a disease, not the next malware attack.
 So another protocol on how to handle phishing e-mails or ransomware is another load on their plate.